 Pressure Exposes The Untrained

 Pressure doesn’t build character, it reveals it.
 When stakes are low, anyone can appear competent and in control.
-But it is stress that shows the difference between a practiced professional and an amateur.
+But it’s stress that shows the difference between a practiced professional and an amateur.
 An untrained mind defaults to its oldest survival circuits: fight, flight, or freeze.
 These reactions are fast, emotional, and rarely effective in a modern workplace.

 Proactive Strategies for a Resilient Mind

 Learning to stay composed in the moment is crucial, but building a foundation of resilience is just as important.
 A healthy lifestyle gives you a larger reserve of mental and physical strength to draw upon when you feel stressed.
-Think of these as proactive stress management habits that you can build into your daily routine.
+Think of these as proactive habits you can build into your daily routine.

 Embrace Physical Activity